phaethonp/phaethonp/YotaStamou_CV_Founder.md

 A visionary financial expert and founder of a dedicated platform for Regulatory & Credit Risk Reports, Panagiota Stamou is at the forefront of financial innovation.
 With a rich history in banking and a keen eye for emerging trends, she curates "The Future of Money" newsletter, offering a fresh lens on the ever-evolving financial landscape. <br> <br>

 **Innovative Approaches: Machine Learning**<br>
-To augment my capabilities in analyzing complex legal structures and interpreting time-sensitive data, and offering better services to our clients at scale, we are developing machine learning tools.
-This advanced software and algorithms is the result of a custom collaboration I have established with a team of software developers.
-This collaboration further bolsters my capacity to dissect complex legal frameworks and analyze time-dependent data.
+To augment her capabilities in analyzing complex legal structures and interpreting time-sensitive data, and offering better services to her clients at scale, Panagiota is harnessing the power of machine learning tools.
+This advanced software and algorithms is the result of a custom collaboration she has established with a team of software developers.
+This collaboration further bolsters her capacity to dissect complex legal frameworks and analyze dynamic data.

 ### Key Offerings
 **Regulatory & Credit Risk Reports Platform** <br>